google_counter

 HIPEC is a modern and high-tech surgical procedure that is employed in the management of gastric cancer peritoneal invasion.
 Having removed tumor deposits that can be seen, using cytoreductive surgery, heated chemotherapy is placed into the abdominal cavity to destroy any microscopic disease left behind.

-Results of clinical trials demonstrate:
+Results of investigations demonstrate:

 • Overall survival is more than 20 months in properly selected patients